 Title 2 benefits: Social Security Disability

-If you have not earned enough to qualify for Social Security disability or you are no longer insured for Social Security disability, you may be able to apply and receive disability benefits through the SSI disability program.
-While the SSI disability program is not based on work activity or insured status, it has its own eligibility requirements.
+If you have not earned enough to qualify for Social Security Disability or you are no longer insured for Social Security Disability, you may be able to apply and receive disability benefits through the SSI disability program.
+While the SSI disability program is not based on work activity or insured status, SSI has its own eligibility requirements.

 Title 16 benefits: SSI Disability